-Over the past year, Google has decided to switch from a mobile-first approach to an AI-first strategy.
-Though this change may seem odd since Google has focused primarily on mobile-first for nearly a decade, the adjustment means the company sees great potential for AI and machine learning-based technology.
+Over the past year, Google has shifted from a mobile-first approach to an AI-first strategy.
+Though this change may seem odd, since Google has focused primarily on mobile-first for nearly a decade, the adjustment reflects the company’s strong belief in the potential of AI and machine learning-based technology.
 And Google isn’t the only company talking about machine learning – Apple referred to the concept multiple times in a recent keynote.
 Do you have issues lately with your website traffic or search visibility?
 With our SEO Services, we can help!

 As exciting as all this sounds, it can be challenging to understand what the transition means for you and your business.
 While we don’t know exactly how things will pan out, we know one thing for sure – AI is the way of the future, and you’d better do what you can to prepare for it.